• Skip to primary navigation

 Open an account at Interactive Brokers here >>

 M1 Finance and IBKR consistently fight for the lowest rates.
+But Robinhood is also in the chase.

 Here's how other companies compare (Note: many companies have smaller tiers, so we tried to pick the most common rounded numbers to make the chart legible):